JingwenZhong/AmazonFoodReview-Kaggle/README.md

 # Mini-Project-Amazon-Fine-Food-Reviews

-In this assignment, you will be working with the Amazon Fine Food Reviews Dataset
+In this assignment, we were working with the Amazon Fine Food Reviews Dataset, we explored some NLP (natural language processing) techniques to better understand the data, and you created a model that predicts the ‘Score’ column of the dataset.

+      We can only use the following prediction models, and report on the best model: o Linear regression, Ridge regression, Lasso regression

 This dataset consists of reviews of fine foods from Amazon.
 The data span a period of more than 10 years,including reviews up to October 2012.
 Reviews include product and user information, ratings, and a plain text review.
 The data includes:
 • Reviews from October 1999 – October 2012